sudiddo/pixel-8-labs/README.md

-# Pixel8Labs Full-stack Engineer Take-home Test
+# Pixel8Labs Product Developer Take-home Test

-Thanks for your interest in working with us as a fullstack engineer.
+Thanks for your interest in working with us as a product developer.
 This take-home test is for us to gauge your engineering capabilities and determine whether we can move to the work trial phase.
 It's not a test per se but rather a way for Pixel8Labs to know more about your abilities and also for you to see if you would like the kind of work we do, before we spend more time together in the work trial.

-This test should not take you more than 20-25 hours but you are allowed to spend more than 20-25 hours within the given 3 days just in case you want to touch things up and submit a polished piece of work.
+This test should not take you more than a few hours but you are allowed to spend more within the given 3 days just in case you want to touch things up and submit a polished piece of work.

 ## Tasks